Derivation of the Antenna Contribution to the Reverberation-Chamber $Q$-factor based on Antenna Scattering-Matrix Theory: Current formulations of the antenna contribution to the RC -factor

-However, these models rely on a power balance approach that takes into account losses during receptions, reflections on the load, and re-emission as independent processes.
-First,{} it totally neglects the losses due to the antenna structure, i.e., losses which do not depend on $\Gamma_{\mathrm{L}}$ and $e_{\mathrm{r}}$, while, according to antenna scattering theory, and related works on antenna RCS \cite{Knott2004}, the antenna structure has an impact on the overall losses brought by the antenna.
-To illustrate this idea, let's consider a horn antenna on which a piece of absorbing material has been sticked on the outside of the waveguide.
-Such an absorber would modify neither the antenna radiation efficiency nor its reflection coefficient; still, it would drastically increase the losses brought by such an antenna within an RC.
-Second, this approach fails to consider potential interference phenomena between the various contributions, which could significantly alter the overall power budget.
-Indeed, because of these interference effects, a dipole antenna still strongly interact with the incident field when short-circuited ($\Gamma_{\mathrm{L}}=-1$) and is almost transparent when open-circuited ($\Gamma_{\mathrm{L}}=1$) whereas both models expect identical losses for these two values of $\Gamma_{\mathrm{L}}$.
+The two aforementioned models rely on a power balance approach that treats losses during reception, reflection on the load, and re-emission as independent processes.
+Therefore, they completely neglect losses associated with the antenna structure, i.e., losses which do not depend on $\Gamma_{\mathrm{L}}$ and $e_{\mathrm{r}}$.
+However, according to antenna scattering theory and related works on antenna RCS \cite{Knott2004}, the antenna structure has an impact on the overall losses brought by the antenna.
+To illustrate this idea, consider a horn antenna with a piece of absorbing material attached to the outside of the waveguide.
+Such an absorber would not affect the antenna's radiation efficiency or its reflection coefficient; yet, it would significantly increase the losses brought by such an antenna within an RC.
+As suggested in \cite{Hill1994} (Section~V), some additional losses can be considered to compensate for the scattering losses brought by antennas.
+However, such an approach fails to capture potential interference phenomena between the antenna and the structural contributions, which could significantly alter the overall power budget.
+Indeed, because of these interference effects, a dipole antenna still strongly interacts with the incident field when short-circuited ($\Gamma_{\mathrm{L}}=-1$) whereas it is almost transparent when open-circuited ($\Gamma_{\mathrm{L}}=1$).
+Such behavior cannot be predicted by the two existing models (which only depend on the modulus squared of $\Gamma_{\mathrm{L}}$) nor by considering the antenna and the structural contributions as independent processes.
+Therefore, in the following sections, we introduce a new derivation to model the antenna contribution to the RC $Q$-factor, accounting for both structural and antenna modes as well as potential interferences between them.